FudaWiki/fudawiki-files/hanafuda.md

 Each flower represents a **month** of the year, which **corresponds to a number** in a mekurifuda deck.

-The [standard month sequence](/en/hanafuda/suits#arrangement-of-suits) can be used in games where the type of cards rarely matter, such as Yomi-type, Kabu-type, and Kingo-type games.
+The [standard month sequence](/en/hanafuda/suits#arrangement-of-suits) can be used in games where card ranks rarely matter, such as Yomi-type, Kabu-type, and Kingo-type games.
 However, in games where the *exact* structure of a mekurifuda deck is required, the [**Nagoya** month sequence](/en/hanafuda/suits#arrangement-of-suits) is used, as described below.

 |Mekurifuda</br>Number|Hanafuda</br>Month|Flower</br>Icon|Flower</br>Name|
 |:---:|:---:|:---:|:---:|